 - one (1) core unit, and;

 - seven (7) elective units, of which:

-- one (1) unit must be selected from the Speaking and Listening electives;
+- one (1) unit to be selected from the Speaking and Listening electives;

-- one (1) unit must be selected from the Reading and Writing electives;
+- one (1) unit to be selected from the Reading and Writing electives;

-- two (2) units must be selected from the language skills electives which have not been previously completed from:
+- two (2) units to be selected from the Language Skills electives which have not been previously completed from:

 - units in the Certificate III and/or IV qualifications in this EAL Framework;

-- three (3) units may be selected from:
+- three (3) units to be selected from: